mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

   specific prescriptions to individuals.
 This distinction enabled Stoics to counter the allegation that their system was too elevated to be of any practical use.

+## Plotinus (205-270 CE)

+* Neoplatonist.
+* The idea of One.
+The One is, in a mysterious way, identical with the Platonic Idea of the Good: it is the basis for all being and the standard of all value, but it is itself beyond being and beyond goodness.
+Below this supreme and ineffable summit, the next places are occupied by Mind (the locus of Ideas) and Soul, which is the creator of time and space.
+  Soul looks upward to Mind, but downward to Nature, which in turn creates the physical world.
+At the lowest level of all is bare matter, the outermost limit of reality.
+* These levels of reality are not independent of each other.
+Each level depends for its existence and activity on the level above it.
+Everything has its place in a single downward progress of successive emanations from the One.